 public interest group advocating smart growth in land use

 director, District of Columbia Office of Planning.

-The signature event,
+signature event, World

-Discussions and workshops were devoted to
+Discussions and workshops will be devoted to

 topics such as building community support for green and

 and the effect of green design on world-class architecture and